chrismurrph/default-db-format/README.md

 ###### [default-db-format "0.1.0-SNAPSHOT"] @clojars.org

 One way of working with Om Next is to have initial state that is not normalized, and let Om Next do the normalization for you.
-This program checks that this initial normalization - into 'default db format' - succeeds.
-It also checks that it stays that way in the face of your code's mutations.
+Here we check that this initial normalization - into 'default db format' - succeeds.
+And check that the state stays fully normalized in the face of your code's mutations.

 Any issues and a heads-up display (HUD) will pop up.